GuccioGucci/yoke/README.md

 * [`Jenkinsfile`](templates/pipeline/Jenkinsfile) is the main pipeline, orchestrating build & test and deployment on all environments (DEV, PROD)
   * set `APPLICATION` to your application name.
 This is also expected to be the docker repository image name
   * create a Jenkins job using this `Jenkinsfile` as the pipeline
-* [`Jenkinsfile.deploy`](templates/pipeline/Jenkinsfile.deploy) is the deployment pipeline, interacting with joke in order to deploy on ECS
+* [`Jenkinsfile.deploy`](templates/pipeline/Jenkinsfile.deploy) is the deployment pipeline, interacting with yoke in order to deploy on ECS
   * set `APPLICATION` to your application name (as in previous step)
   * set `SERVICE` to your service name, in order match `${params.ENVIRONMENT}-${SERVICE}` with your Terraform configuration
   * create a Jenkins job using this `Jenkinsfile.deploy` as the pipeline, named `${APPLICATION}_deploy`